chat21/chat21-web-widget/docs/sdk.md

 ### After messsage sent

-This event will be fired after the message sent
+This event is generated after the message has been sent.

 Example: